bgatellier/scodi/packages/common/README.md

 # Description

-_Scodi Common_ centralize helpful code needed by every _Scodi_ modules.
+_Scodi Common_ centralize helpful code needed by every _Scodi_ packages.

 THIS PACKAGE MUST NOT FIGURE IN YOUR DIRECT DEPENDENCIES.